KarlaSmuk/InSync/backend/README.md

 # InSync Backend

-Welcome to the **InSync Backend** repository!
+Welcome to the **InSync Backend**!
 This guide will help you set up and run the backend environment for the project.

 ## 📌 Prerequisites